 When I was younger and playing at ‘pretend’ with my friends, I always chose to be Luke Skywalker.
 It didn’t matter if we were pretending to be part of a space war, were mermaids under the sea, cowboys in the Wild West or simply playing house, I always chose to be Luke.

 It’s a controversial time to say I think Leia was a flawed feminist hero.
-It was of course to no fault of Carrie Fisher - whom I, like everyone else, adored - but she was the product of her time.
+It was of course to no fault of Carrie Fisher - whom I, like everyone else, adored - but her character was the product of her time.
 Despite being a rebel and rather skilled with a laser gun, even young-Mary was savvy enough to notice the bulk of her storyline revolved around a man, and being rescued.
-A lot of Leia’s character development is defined by her relationship with men, and she was used as bait, a metal-bikini-clad sexual draw card for male viewers.
-Creator George Lucas hedged his bets, choosing not to have Leia herself become a sexual character, but having sexuality imposed on her by her captor.
-That way he got to keep his spunky, chaste Princess, and offer up some eye-candy.
+A lot of Leia’s character development is defined by her relationship with men, and in one of her most memorable scenes she was dressed in a metal bikini and used as bait (obvious fan service for male viewers).
+Creator George Lucas chose not to give Leia sexual agency, but instead forced her to have sexuality imposed upon her by her jailer.
+This narrative allowed Lucas’ princess to remain chaste, while also providing an opportunity for her to be stripped down down for the audience’s viewing pleasure.

-But I digress, Leia was - as someone who entered the action rather than sitting on a throne - a fantastic leap forward for female empowerment, but her plot still suffered at the hands of her creators.
+But I digress, as someone who was permitted to be part of the action rather than sitting on a throne Leia was a fantastic leap forward for female empowerment, but her plot still suffered at the hands of her creators.
 Either way, young-Mary had no time for bikinis, and couldn’t care less about love.
-So strapped for other options, I pretended I was a boy and saved the galaxy, one light-sabre battle at a time.
+So with no where else to turn, I pretended I was a boy and saved the galaxy, one light-sabre battle at a time.

 “No I want to be Jyn!” one girl was saying.